-Its vivid and winning personality is unlike any other too, and they’ll provide you a lifetime of companionship and entertainment.
+Its vivid and winning personality is unlike any other too, and it'll provide you with a lifetime of companionship and entertainment.

 Are you looking for a friendly and unique dog to provide a forever home?
 Frenchies are a versatile breed and suitable for many family dynamics, living situations, and lifestyles.
 Keep reading and determine for yourself if they'll be a good pet for you.

 - They aren't French, and the Industrial Revolution is why they became "French"

 - We first saw the breed in Nottingham, England

 - They have their own way of doing things